btcz-electrum/electrumx-docker/README.md

 ```

 ### Troubleshooting
-* Make sure you open Firewall ports for ports 50001 and 50002
+* Make sure you open Firewall ports for TCP ports 50001 and 50002
 * You can check logs with `sudo docker logs -f <CONTAINER ID>` (you get ID of container with `sudo docker ps`)